 A curriculum vitae (latin: course of life) is the intimate documentation of your education and work histories as well as a potted summary of your extra curricular activities, hobbies and interests.
 Your CV contains not only your work chronology, it also has your personal contact information.
 This is an extraordinarily private document, but so few people pay any notice to where and how it is shared.
-Why do people willingly distribute it with little regard to where it might end up?
+So why do people willingly distribute it with little regard to where it might end up?

 Firstly, one must have confidence that when one applies for a vacant position, one’s CV will be treated confidentially and forwarded only with express permission.
 There is an implied trust (backed by legislation (Data Protection Act)) that your personal information will be properly handled at all times but is it?

 Did you know that it can be common practice for recruitment agencies to send your CV to a client company without your permission?
-Did you also know that unscrupulous agencies do this to secure a commission with little or no regard to your job-seeking intentions?
+Did you also know that some more unscrupulous agencies do this to secure a commission with little or no regard to your job-seeking intentions?
 If this isn’t news to you and it isn’t a problem, then you need not concern yourself with the safety of your personal information being distributed far and wide.
-However, is this does concern you, then you should become familiar with your rights, your statutory protection, and the agencies you work with.
+However, if this does concern you, then you should become familiar with your rights, your statutory protection, and the agencies you work with.
 The Data Protection Act is for your benefit.
 It ensures your personal information is stored and handled correctly.

 Is your CV merely the filling in a recruitment database, or is it working to your best advantage?
-When you’re looking to secure your next big role, do you want to trust your intimate personal details to an agency that will respect your privacy and not merely chase after the money your CV might generate for them?
+When you’re looking to secure your next role, ensure you trust your intimate personal details to an agency that will respect your privacy and not merely chase after the money your CV might generate for them?
 How many agencies has your CV gone to in the last five years?
 Do they still have your details?
 What are they doing with them?
 Is your information secure?